Feature Concatenation Multi-view Subspace Clustering: Experiments

 \section{Experiments}

-In this section, comprehensive experiments are conducted on several real-world datasets.
+In this section, extensive experiments are conducted on six benchmark datasets.
 Accordingly, experimental results are presented with the corresponding analyses.
 Both validation experiments and comparison experiments are provided, and the convergence properties and parameters sensitivity are analyzed as well.
 All codes are implemented in Matlab on a desktop with a four-core 3.6GHz processor and 8GB of memory.